eduardomcm/VelociraptorCompetition/README.md

 # Windows.Registry.MuiCache

-  Each time that you start using a new application, Windows operating system automatically extract the application name from the version resource of the exe file, and stores it for using it later, in Registry key known as the 'MuiCache'.
+  Each time that you start using a new application, Windows operating system automatically extracts the application name from the version resource of the exe file, and stores it for using it later, in Registry key known as the 'MuiCache'.
 Even if your delete MUICache items, they'll reappear in the next time that you run the application.

-  The Location Of The MUICache Data in the Registry,stored under HKEY_CURRENT_USER\Software\Classes\Local Settings\Software\Microsoft\Windows\Shell\MuiCache, and these keys are returned by calling the newly build Windows.Registry.UsrClass supporting artifact.
+  The location of the MUICache data in the registry is under HKEY_CURRENT_USER\Software\Classes\Local Settings\Software\Microsoft\Windows\Shell\MuiCache, and these keys are returned by calling the newly build Windows.Registry.UsrClass supporting artifact.